bcgov/platform-developer-docs/src/docs/app-monitoring/check-application-health-after-outage.md

 # Check application health after an outage

-One of the benefits of the OpenShift platform is a greatly reduced chance of significant unexpected outages and the near-elimination of scheduled outages.
+The OpenShift platform provides a reduced chance of significant unexpected outages and near-elimination of scheduled outages.
 The platform is adaptable and recoverable in a way that legacy architecture is not and this lets the platform recover from hardware issues invisibly in many cases.

 Still, it's always possible that an outage affects the platform and brings down the applications hosted there.
 If this happens, speedy recovery is important.
 Use these guidelines to ensure your application recovers quickly and effectively.